Mandatory referendum: Austria

 In Austria, a mandatory referendum at the federal level is provided for in the event of an overall amendment to the federal constitution (Art.
 44 para.
 3 B-VG).
 An overall amendment to the constitution occurs when one or more of the construction principles of the constitution (democratic, federal, rule of law, separation of powers or liberal construction principle) are seriously changed.
 It is controversial whether only the National Council or also the Federal President can decide whether a constitutional amendment is categorized as an overall amendment and whether a referendum should therefore be held.
 According to the case law of the Constitutional Court, the implementation of a referendum cannot be forced, but is finally decided by the National Council.
 Failure to hold a referendum in the event of an overall amendment to the Federal Constitution can only be criticized as a procedural defect in the legislative process.

 The referendum of June 12, 1994 on Austria's accession to the European Union was an obligatory referendum at the federal level.
-In the summer of 2008 - a few weeks after the ratification of the Lisbon Treaty - the Social Democractic Party of Austria campaigned for mandatory referendums on major changes to the EU treaties.
+In the summer of 2008 - a few weeks after the ratification of the Lisbon Treaty - the Social Democratic Party of Austria campaigned for mandatory referendums on major changes to the EU treaties.
 A corresponding parliamentary initiative requested mandatory referendums on major EU treaty amendments initially found a parliamentary majority, but ultimately failed due to the requirement of a two-thirds majority.

 A decision by the Federal Assembly to remove the Federal President before the end of his term of office (Art.
 60, Para.
 6 B-VG) triggers a mandatory referendum.
 So far there has been no use case for this.